 I was recently asked do I REALLY need a lawyer if I’m getting divorced?
-Well, the legal answer is no you are not legally required to have an attorney represent
+Well, the legal answer is no you are not legally required to have a divorce attorney represent

 you in court for your Minnesota divorce.
 However, in my 12 years’ experience as a divorce lawyer I will tell you the people who should not at the very least, hire an attorney a document review, are very limited.
 Here are the people who don’t need to hire a divorce lawyer: